Little Nerang Dam

-The Little Nerang Dam is a concrete gravity dam with an un-gated spillway across the Little Nerang Creek that is located in the South East region of Queensland, Australia.
+The Little Nerang Dam is a concrete gravity dam across the Little Nerang Creek, in the South East region of Queensland, Australia.
 The main purpose of the dam is for potable water supply of the Gold Coast region.

 The impounded reservoir is also called Little Nerang Dam.
-The dam was closed to the public in 2013 due to safety concerns.
+The reservoir was closed to the public in 2013 due to safety concerns.